Basilica of San Miniato al Monte, Tuscany, Italy

 Who was Saint Minias?

-St. Minias was by tradition the first evangeliser and Christian martyr in Florence.
+St. Minias, after whom San Miniato al Monte is named, was by tradition the first evangeliser and Christian martyr in Florence.
 Minias is thought to have been a Greek merchant or possibly an Armenian prince who left his home to make a pilgrimage to Rome.
 In about 250, he arrived in Florence and took up life as a hermit.
 He became a victim of the persecutions of the Emperor Decius (249-251 A.D.) and was beheaded.
 Legend has it that, after his decapitation, he picked up his head, put it back on his shoulders and went to die in the cave on Monte alle Croci where he had lived as a hermit.
 That cave is now the location of the oratory and the church that bear his name.

 San Miniato al Monte is within walking distance of central Florence,